Tun Mustapha Marine Park

 Tun Mustapha Marine Park is a marine park located off the north coast of the state of Sabah, Malaysia.
-It comprises an area of 898,762.76 hectares with more than 50 islands and islets located across Kudat, Pitas and Kota Marudu districts.
+It comprises an area of 898,762.76 hectares with more than 50 islands and islets located across Kudat, Pitas and Kota Marudu districts; making it the second largest gazetted marine park in the country after the Luconia Shoals in neighbouring Sarawak.